nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC02 - Delete a student profile**
+**Use case: UC0X - Delete a student profile**

 MSS:

-1. User enters the delete student command, along with the student’s name.
+1. User enters the `delete_student` command, along with the student’s name.
-2. TutorBuddy verifies that the student profile exists.
+2. TutorBuddy verifies that the inputs are valid.
-3. TutorBuddy prompts the user to confirm the deletion.
+3. TutorBuddy verifies that the student profile exists.
 4. User confirms the deletion.

    Use case ends.